syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/General/How-to-prevent-tabbed-docking.md

 ---
 layout: post
-title: How to prevent tabbed docking
+title: How to prevent tabbed docking | WindowsForms | Syncfusion
 description: How to prevent tabbed docking
 platform: WindowsForms
 control: DockingManager